 A flag display has been set up at UH Hilo to give viewers a visual of national assault statistics if applied to the UH Hilo student population.

-April is National Sexual Assault Awareness Month and as part of a calendar of events at the University of Hawai‘i at Hilo, a flag display has been set up on the lawn outside the University Classroom Building to give viewers a visual of national assault statistics if applied to the UH Hilo student population.
+April is National Sexual Assault Awareness Month and as part of related events at the University of Hawai‘i at Hilo, a flag display has been set up on the lawn outside the University Classroom Building to give viewers a visual of national assault statistics if applied to the UH Hilo student population.

 “Although much of the UH Hilo community may know the statistics surrounding sexual assault, we feel a visual display can also be quite effective in getting the message across,” says Destiny Rodriguez, a Title IX/VAWA educator and confidential advocate at the UH Hilo Office of Equal Opportunity (OEO).